 Chloride is a naturally occurring substance found in all waters.
 Chloride can be toxic to aquatic organisms with acute toxic effects at high concentrations and chronic effects on growth and reproduction at lower concentrations.
 Chloride ions are conservative, which means that they are not degraded in the aquatic environment and tend to remain in solution.
 Chloride is extensively used in the form of sodium chloride and calcium chloride for salting of roadways and ice removal during the winter season.
 Other anthropogenic or human-derived sources of chloride include sewage, animal waste, storm and irrigation drainage, fertilizers, and industrial effluent.
-Due to natural variability, there is currently no guideline for chloride in surface water.
 The Canadian Water Quality Guidelines (CWQG) for the Protection of Aquatic Life recommend that long-term or chronic chloride concentrations should not exceed 120 mg/L in surface water (CCME 2011).